snackCake/docs/Broadleaf-Concepts/Data-and-Service-Models/Enumerations.md

 ##DataDrivenEnumeration

-DataDrivenEnumeration refer to database supplied enumerations and their associated values.
-Please note that Broadleaf contains non-database supplied enumerations that are hardcoded into the Broadleaf source files.
-This page refers to only database supplied enumerations.
+A DataDrivenEnumeration is an entity that contains a list of DataDrivenEnumerationValues.
+A DataDrivenEnumerationValue is also an entity and provides structure to a single String value.
+In contrast to the BroadleafEnumerationType which is used to hard-code a set of values, the DataDrivenEnumeration contains a set of database stored values which can be changed as needed.

-The admin console provides configuration screens to build custom Data Driven Enumerations(under the "Utilities" tab in the sidebar).
-Once an enumeration is built using the admin console, it is saved to the database for future use.
+The admin console provides configuration screens to create and edit DataDrivenEnumerations (under the "Utilities" tab in the sidebar).
+Once an enumeration is created using the admin console, it is saved to the database for future use.

-Data Driven Enumerations can be used in a few different scenarios.

-To specify the values that will be used in a dropdown menu in the admin console the `@AdminPresentation` annotation is used with the `@AdminPresentationDataDrivenEnumerations` annotation.
+An example of when to use a DataDrivenEnumeration is when creating drop-down menus in the Admin console.
+In order to use a DataDrivenEnumeration to supply values to an Admin drop-down menu, the @AdminPresentation annotation is used with the @AdminPresentationDataDrivenEnumerations annotation.
 Below is an example:

->Note:  `@AdminPresentation` is used to style and place the field.  `@AdminPresentationDataDrivenEnumeration` is used to specify that the field will be assigned a value from a specific subset of Data Driven Enumeration values.
+>Note:  @AdminPresentation is used to style and place the field.  @AdminPresentationDataDrivenEnumeration is used to specify that the field will be assigned a value from a specific subset of DataDrivenEnumerationValues.

 ```java
 @Column(name = "TAX_CODE")